 The card is now official.

-David Benavidez vs. Gilberto Ramirez streams live on Prime Video PPV.
-Viewers can purchase the event through the Prime Video platform.
+David Benavidez vs. Gilberto Ramirez streams live on Prime Video PPV and is also available through DAZN.
+Viewers can access the event through either platform.
 Ticket sales are handled through AXS.

 Full Fight Card

-The May 2 result will determine whether David Benavidez can claim a place among the cruiserweight titleholders or whether Gilberto Ramirez continues to anchor the division with the belts he already holds.
+The May 2 result will determine whether David Benavidez establishes himself at cruiserweight or Gilberto Ramirez continues to hold the division with unified belts right now.

 Benavidez talks a big game, but I doubt he can handle the pressure from Ramirez.
 Just because he’s won before doesn’t mean he’ll win this time.